rastawr/rastawr.github.io/projects.markdown

 ### TurnKey Learning HealthCare Portal

 I worked with the folks at TurnKey Learning to make a software application that allows medical workers to record their patients' diagnoses.
 The user interface is different for each level of worker in a way that is tailored to their job description.
 It also visualizes the data from the patients in multiple forms, such as tables and line, bar, and pie charts, and scatterplots.
-While I am under a non-disclosure agreement, you can learn more about Turnkey Learning HERE.
+While I am under a non-disclosure agreement, you can learn more about Turnkey Learning <a href="https://turnkeylearning.com/industries/healthcare/">here</a>.

 ### Three Little Pigs: RELOADED